lfender6445/theme_bandit/README.md

 templating issues, `erb` will be your safest bet because it renders as pure html.

+Example: The gem converts html for page A to slim, erb, or haml.
+Sometimes the html for page A is messy and in turn produces bad slim, which can cause the application to blow up until corrected.

 ## TODO / Coming Soon
 - Replace & fetch @import declarations in CSS
 - Fetch ajax resources